-Successful separation of science (e.g., STAT and STAR panels) from management (e.g., MT) depends on assessment reviews being completed by the time the MT meets to discuss preliminary ACL, HG (for CPS) and ACT recommendations.
+ACL, HG (for CPS) and ACT recommendations.
 The MT should not seek revision or additional review of the stock assessments after they have been endorsed by the STAR panel.
 The MT chair should communicate any unresolved issues to the SSC for consideration.
 The MT, however, can request additional model projections from the STAT, to fully evaluate potential management actions.
-Any additional requests from the remainder of the MT, AS or other outside sources should be conveyed through the MT representative to avoid communication issues.
+Any additional requests from the remainder of the MT, AS or other outside sources should be conveyed through the MT representative to avoid communication issues, and formally requested in writing to the STAT through Council staff.
 Any proposed changes should be discussed informally between the MT and the STAT before being made officially to avoid functional duplication of alternatives that are redundant or that are similarly bracketed by prior requests.
 The MT should review the "revised draft" assessment to verify that the removal assumptions they requested were used in the assessment and projections provided in the assessment document.
 Where possible, the MT should provide potential catch streams to the STAT for evaluation at or before the STAR panel.